Professor-G/pyBIA/docs/source/Examples.rst

 	model.augment_positive(batch=10, width_shift=width_shift, height_shift=height_shift, vertical=vertical, horizontal=horizontal, rotation=rotation, zoom_range=zoom_range, image_size=image_size, mask_size=mask_size, num_masks=num_masks)

 The ``positive_class`` will now contain 500 images so as to match our ``negative_class``.
-Alternatively, we could have set ``batch`` to 10, and enabled the ``blend_multiplkier`` option with a value of 2.5, to bring the final sample to 500 (20 original images times 10 augmentations times a 2.5 blending multiplier).
+Alternatively, we could have set ``batch`` to 10, and enabled the ``blend_multiplier`` option with a value of 2.5, to bring the final sample to 500 (20 original images times 10 augmentations times a 2.5 blending multiplier).
 When applying mask cutouts, it is avised to apply similar cutouts to the ``negative_class`` so as to prevent the model from associating random cutouts with the positive class:

 .. code-block:: python